linuxacademy/content-nginx-uwsgi/README.md

 ### Environment Variables

-*Note:* for `make db_init` you'll need to have some environment variables set before running the command:
+*Note:* for `make migrate` you'll need to have some environment variables set before running the command:

 * `NOTES_DB` - The name of the database you've created.
 * `NOTES_DB_USER` - The database user that the application will use.